Explore our open opportunities

 The Supervisor of Intensive Supports assists with supervision and ongoing support for staff on the intensive supports team.
 The Intensive Support Supervisor works closely with the Manager to develop, implement programming and services that are supportive, educational, and promote wellness and independence.
 The supervisor assists with the hiring process of new staff, training, staff supervisions, evaluations, performance issues and on call rotation.
 A supervisor provides in person support and oversight of services implemented by Direct Support Professionals.

 The School Based Case Manager promotes pro-social behaviors and social skills to students within a school-based setting.
-Provides support to the student to help them achieve academic success.
+Provides support in order for the student to make academic achievements and success.
 Assist students and families in obtaining recommended service coordination and community support.

 Rutland County Head Start is seeking dedicated early childhood education Lead Teachers to join our comprehensive, integrated, and family-centered early childhood program.
 Rutland County Head Start embraces a unified approach that fosters teamwork and engages in partnership with the children and families we serve.

-Rutland County Head Start is seeking dedicated early childhood education Teacher Assistants to join our comprehensive, integrated, and family-centered early childhood program.
+Rutland County Head Start is seeking dedicated early childhood education Substitute Teachers to join our comprehensive, integrated, and family-centered early childhood program.
 Rutland County Head Start embraces a unified approach that fosters teamwork and engages in partnership with the children and families we serve.

 To apply for an internship with Community Care Network, please complete our full application and attach a copy of your resume.
 If you have any questions please contact our Recruiter, Kristina at (802) 770-5424 or by emailing kshaw@rmhsccn.org.
 Community Care Network partners with students to provide internship hours and field instruction necessary to complete their degree.
 Internships vary depending on a student's level of education and specialty.
 The intern will work under close supervision of on-site professional in the agency.
 Intern will receive ongoing guidance and support from off-site educator who supervisors their field placement.

-This is a per diem position with a lot of flexibility!
-Respite Workers provide relief from care-giving responsibilities for families by engaging the child in fun recreational activities that support their interests!
-Respite Workers develop and maintain close working relationships with Respite Coordinator, as well as, clients and their families to provide coordinated, quality services.
+This is a per diem position (2-16 hours per week depending on case load) with a lot of flexibility!
+Respite Providers provide relief from care-giving responsibilities for families by engaging the child in fun recreational activities that support the interest and abilities of the child.
+Respite services typically occur after school hours including evenings and weekends.
+In general, services should be provided in a way that most families can replicate regardless of socioeconomic background.